Croatia Songs

 Croatia Songs is a record chart in Croatia for songs, compiled by Billboard since February 2022.
 The chart is updated every Tuesday on Billboards website.

+History

 The chart was announced on 14 February 2022 as part of Billboards Hits of the World chart collection.
 The first number-one song on the chart was "Behute" by Senidah on the issue dated 19 February 2022.
-The longest charting number-one song is currently "Mamma mia" by Grše, having spent 17 weeks at the top of the chart.
-The current number-one song on the chart is "TEC-9" by Jala Brat and Buba Corelli.
+The longest charting number-one song is currently "TEC-9" by Jala Brat and Buba Corelli, having spent 20 weeks at the top of the chart.

 Methodology

 The chart tracks songs' performance from Friday to Thursday.
 Chart rankings are based on a weighted formula incorporating official-only streams on both subscription and ad-supported tiers of leading audio and video music services, plus download sales from top music retailers within the territory.
 All data are provided by MRC Data.

 Reception

 All the songs that appeared on the first issue of the chart were released by the former Yugoslav non-Croatian musicians, apart from "Trebaš li me" by Eni Jurišić and Matija Cvek, "Debili" by 30zona and Kuku$ Klan, "Ti i ja" by Jelena Rozga (in collaboration with Serbian singer Saša Matić), and "Highlife" by Grše, alongside "Heat Waves" by Glass Animals and "Black Summer" by Red Hot Chili Peppers.
 Hrvoje Marjanović of Index.hr criticized the Croatian media for trying to censor mainstream music from other former Yugoslav republics due to its alleged lack of quality, and praised the chart for showcasing what people of Croatia actually listen to.
 He further praised the death of genre boundaries, claiming that, "on the same IG story of the same person, probably in the same day, you will come across songs by Arctic Monkeys, Drake and Senidah", as well as the death of the "cajka problem".
 However, in the meantime, multiple other Croatian artists appeared on the chart, such as Hiljson Mandela who debuted with three songs in 2022, Baks, Let 3, and the most frequent Billboard dweller, Grše, whose song "Sip" is one of the longest charting songs on the chart, surpassing the majority of his former Yugoslav non-Croatian colleagues.
 Grše would go on to become the first Croatian artist to top the chart, doing so with his single "Mamma Mia" in the week of 29 May 2023, and stay at the number one spot for 17 weeks, becoming the longest charting number-one song since the release of the list.